-As Owner, President and CEO of The Simplex Group, Inc., Laura M. Nee serves as the company’s visionary and director while managing her staff and promoting their solutions.
+As President and CEO of The Simplex Group, Inc., Laura M. Nee serves as the company’s visionary and director while managing her staff and promoting their solutions.
 Since joining Simplex in 1998, Laura has led the company in various areas including training, consulting and sales.

 After graduating from the University of Pittsburgh’s School of Information Science with a Bachelor of Science degree, having majored in Information Science and minored in Computer Science, Laura began her professional career as a software developer in the IT department of a local public utility company.
 After a promotion to Business Analyst, Laura realized that the real goal for developing software applications should be supporting the essential business processes within an organization.
 She decided her experience and expertise would be better leveraged in a consulting firm that worked with various types of organizations, enabling her to learn the business drivers of many different companies.
 In 1996, Laura joined a consulting firm as a Business Analyst and worked closely with clients to determine their software requirements, and then to design business applications to satisfy those needs.
 By meeting required deliverables and deadlines in a project-focused business, Laura got her first taste of true project management.

 Through these various experiences, Laura had grown confident in her desire, and ability, to run a business; so, when the opportunity to purchase The Simplex Group, Inc. arose, she jumped at it and has never looked back.
 She enjoys working with a wide range of companies, discovering what their business needs are, and providing technology solutions to meet those needs.